Jakub-Laska/weather-app/README.md

 - link to a weather site, some API maybe at the bottom
 - images pop-up with picked weather
 - add animations based on the weather type
-- finish readme what you have learned
+- finish readme write what you have learned